I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmgetsystemroutineaddress.md

 <p>If the function name can be resolved, the routine returns a pointer to the function.
 Otherwise, the routine returns <b>NULL</b>.</p>

 ## -remarks
 <p>Drivers can use this routine to determine if a routine is available on a specific version of Windows.
 It can only be used for routines exported by the kernel or HAL, not for any driver-defined routine. </p>

-<p>Drivers can use this routine to determine if a routine is available on a specific version of Windows.
-It can only be used for routines exported by the kernel or HAL, not for any driver-defined routine. </p>

 ## -requirements